 - Silence can be a very powerful way to communicate.
 Many people feel uncomfortable in silence and want to fill up the space with words.
 If the other person doesn’t want to speak, then honor that by being silent with them.
 This can go a long way to show support.
 In doing so, you are sharing their pain with them.

 - Pray for the individual and all those involved to find peace and comfort.
 You can do this with the person or when you are alone.

 - Different cultures have different meanings around grief and loss.
 Don’t assume their beliefs are the same as yours.
 They will also have different traditions and ceremonies around loss.
 Be open, don’t judge.
 If you are unsure of what they are experiencing, ask gentle questions for clarification.

-- Often, our first impulse is to stop the pain a grieving person is We have no right and, truly, no power to take away someone’s pain.
+- Often, our first impulse is to stop the pain a grieving person is having.
+We have no right and, truly, no power to take away someone’s pain.
 Honoring their painful process is essential to their healing because it returns power and control, which has often been taken from them.

 - Don’t use trite clichés: “You’ll be alright.”
 “You shared so many good years together.”
 “You’ll find another job.”
 “You’re so strong.”
 “You can still have another child.”

 - Ask the person what they need.
 Sometimes it’s just the day-to-day tasks they need support with.
 For example, taking care of their children for a few hours, taking their children to school or picking them up, taking them to a doctor’s appointment, or providing home cooked meals.

 Supporting Yourself Through Loss